Pethidine

 Access to overdose-reversing medication

-Naloxone is a medicine that can reverse the effects of an opioid overdose.
-A pilot program, funded by the Australian Government, is offering certain individuals in New South Wales, South Australia and Western Australia this medication (including the nasal spray Nyxoid) free of charge and without a prescription.
+Naloxone is a medicine that can temporarily reverse the effects of an opioid overdose.
+The Australian Government is offering this medication free of charge and without a prescription to people who may experience, or witness, an opioid overdose.

 Are there any alternatives to pethidine?

-Pethidine is not usually recommended to treat pain because there are other safer opioids available.
+Pethidine is not usually recommended to treat pain, because there are other safer opioids available.

 Your doctor is the best person to guide you on whether an opioid medicine is the right medicine for you, how much you need and how long to take it for.

-If you have chronic (long-term) pain, your doctor might suggest lifestyle changes to help you manage the discomfort.
-This may include physical fitness and activity pacing, social activities, relaxation techniques and overall health management.
+If you have chronic (long-term) pain, your doctor might suggest lifestyle changes to help manage the effects of pain.
+This may include:

-You can find more information here about options for managing chronic pain.
+Find out more about options for managing chronic pain.

 When should I see my doctor?

 ASK YOUR DOCTOR — Preparing for an appointment?
-Use the Question Builder for general tips on what to ask your GP or specialist.
+Use the Pain Question Planner to prepare for your doctor’s appointment.

 How do I dispose of medicines safely?